Zulko/gizeh/README.rst

 Gizeh - Cairo for tourists
 ===========================

+Gizeh is a Python library for vector graphics written on top of `cairocffi`, which is a binding of the popular C library Cairo.
-Python has a fast and powerful vector graphics library called PyCairo, but its is difficult to learn and use.
+Cairo is a powerful, but it is difficult to learn and use.
 Gizeh implements a few classes on top of Cairo that make it more intuitive:
 ::

     # Let's draw a red circle !
     import gizeh
     surface = gizeh.Surface(width=320, height=260) # in pixels
     circle = gizeh.circle(r=30, xy= [40,40], fill=(1,0,0))
-    circle.draw(surface)
-    surface.write_to_png("circle.png") # And voila !
+    circle.draw(surface) # draw the circle on the surface surface.write_to_png("circle.png") # export the surface as a PNG

-Gizeh is an open-source software written by Zulko and released under the MIT licence.
+Gizeh is an open-source software written by Zulko_ and released under the MIT licence.
+The project is hosted on Github_.
 Everyone is welcome to contribute !

 Installation
 --------------

+Gizeh should work on any platform and with python 2 and 3.
+If you have difficulties installing it, you can ask for help on Github.

 gizeh can be installed by unzipping the source code in one directory and using this command:
 ::